LearnTeachCode/intro-javascript-class/week-3/3-2-firebase-event-listener.md

 # 3.2: Intro to Firebase challenges: Displaying data using the Firebase `.on` event listener

-If you're comfortable using event listeners to respond to a user's actions on a web page, then Firebase event listeners will look very familiar!
+Now that we've [reviewed event listeners in the previous section](https://github.com/LearnTeachCode/intro-javascript-class/blob/may-2018-int/week-3/3-1-event-listeners-review.md), you'll see that Firebase event listeners will look very familiar!

 To recap, there are **four key concepts for accessing data from Firebase:**